Harsh-KH-6/weather-tracking-automation/README.md

 # 🌤️ Weather Tracking Automation

 An automated weather data collection system that tracks weather conditions for major Indian cities and logs the data to a GitHub repository using GitHub Actions.
-This project helps maintain an active contribution graph while collecting valuable weather data.

 ## 📊 Tracked Cities

 The system monitors weather conditions for the following Indian cities: